Author: Melissa Maypole

 Average Salary: $36,320

 Another top vocational career in healthcare is that of an ophthalmic medical technician.
 It is one of the more obscure careers on our list, but the job demand is growing.
 Ophthalmic medical technicians work beside licensed ophthalmologists.
 Their job duties include:

-Not one of the best paying trade careers on our list, it is still among the trade jobs that pay well.
+It is not one of the best-paying trade careers on our list, but it is still among the trade jobs that pay well.
 The BLS reports a median annual wage of nearly $38,000 as of 2020.
 Plus, the entry-level requirements for this position are low–some vocational school is required.
 There is no need for associate degree programs or extra education.

 Average Salary: $37,940